aeternity/protocol/contracts/sophia.md

 | transactions | An append only list of blockchain transactions |
 | events   | An append only list of blockchain events (or log entries) |

-#### Reason types not in Ring
+#### Reason types not in Sophia
 - Arrays
 - Variants
 - Refs
 - Object

 ### Pattern matching
-Pattern matching is probably outside the first iteration of Ring, but we definitely want it in the final language.
+Pattern matching is probably outside the first iteration of Sophia, but we definitely want it in the final language.

 ### Builtins
 #### Events
-Ring has events which logs a structured message to the contract log in the resulting blockchain transaction.
+Sophia has events which logs a structured message to the contract log in the resulting blockchain transaction.

 ```